Las Vegas, New Mexico This article is about the town/city in New Mexico.

 Municipalities and communities of San Miguel County, New Mexico, United States State of New Mexico

-Las Vegas, New Mexico - Cities in San Miguel County, New Mexico - Santa Fe Trail - County seats in New Mexico - Populated places established in 1835
+Categories: Las Vegas, New Mexico - Cities in San Miguel County, New Mexico - Santa Fe Trail - County seats in New Mexico - Populated places established in 1835